hezbranch/Calculate-IQR/README.md

 # Calculate IQR

-This program runs in terminal for users to calculate the interquartile range of a data set.
+This program allows users to calculate the interquartile range of a data set.

 **To run in command line**:
 - download zipped file and extract